-All Application materials must be submitted to the Admissions Office by published deadlines.
+All Application materials must be submitted to the Admissions Office.
+Applications are accepted on a rolling basis for fall, spring, and summer start.

 - 1. Apply Online to Southwestern Adventist University - 2.
 Obtain two professional references (one must be from nursing supervisor if applicant is working in nursing), which attest to professional competence, scholastic ability, emotional stability, and physical health.
 Forms may be printed from the website or obtained from the Nursing Department.
 Send completed forms to the Admissions Office, Southwestern Adventist University, 100 W. Hillcrest Street, Keene, TX 76059. - Send official transcripts from all schools attended (high school, colleges and/or universities) to Southwestern Adventist University Admissions Office.